bigkorupto/awesome-nocode/README.md

 # Awesome No Code

 A collection about awesome no code - Why code?
 Let's go shopping!
 Let's buy programs & processes & agile methodologies.
-All about the Chief Digitial Officer's (CDO) clicky-clicky-clicky dream future.
+All about the Chief Digital Officer's (CDO) clicky-clicky-clicky dream future.
 No code.
 No text.
 No numbers.
 Goodbye, code monkeys!
 Hello, business architects!

 ## No Code